January 12, 2018

 Angelina remains confident that homeschooling with Waldorf is financially sustainable; and, it gives parents the freedom to be creative according to their children’s needs.
 Although there is a heavy emphasis on having a schedule or rhythm to their day, there is always room to explore personal interests.
 7-year old Keith is fascinated with space and has the opportunity to dive into his current interest at his family’s leisure.
 When asked what he likes best about learning at home, Keith responded that he likes learning about space…in his pyjamas.

 Whether your children enjoy learning in their PJs or spending time exploring the great outdoors, the Waldorf method is certainly another great option for any family to explore.
-To learn more about this method and others, visit the CCHE Home Education Resource page.
+To learn more about this method and others, visit the CCHE Home Education Methods page.
 So what’s your family working with?
 As always, we love hearing from families like yours!
-Send us an email with your comments, questions and suggestions to: email@example.com.
+Send us an email with your comments, questions and suggestions to: firstname.lastname@example.org.